ionajosephine/cheerful/README.md

 As it is *still in development* the gem is ⚠️ not reliable in all apps or with all terminal programs.
 However the expected behaviour is that when you have a syntax error show in your terminal logs during development it will be shown in magenta 🎀 rather than the standard grey.
 This helps you to see quickly and clearly what type of error it is rather than straining your eyes to find the useful bit!

+## Removal

+If you wish to remove the Cheerful gem from your Rails app:

+1. Run `$ bundle config --delete local.cheerful` in your terminal
+2. Delete the line referring to the cheerful gem in your Rails Gemfile
+3. Run `bundle install` in your terminal

 ## Contributing